New Version of the Apogee / 3DR FAQ Online

 * Raptor (Mercenary 2029)

 Answers to these questions, and many many others are available right now in the the Apogee / 3D Realms FAQ.
 Written by Apogee fan Sam Stoddard, this FAQ is the single best source of information available about us, our people, and our games.
-The first version came out in August of 1994, and it's been updated with our games and projects ever since - a special thanks to Sam goes out for continuing the work on this FAQ all these years.
-This new version, v7.2 can be found in our FAQ area.
-There you can find a link to a text version of the FAQ, as well as an HTML version of the FAQ on Sam's servers.
+The first version came out in August of 1994, and it's been updated with our games and projects ever since.
+This new version, v7.1 can be found in our FAQ area.
+There you can find a link to a text version of the FAQ, as well as an HTML version of the FAQ.

-Here's some other other information covered in the FAQ:
+Some of the other questions covered in the FAQ:

 * What's the difference between Duke Nukem & Duke Nukum?